You may have noticed I haven’t posted anything in a while.

 It wasn’t just as simple as booking the session and paying for it, however.

-You see, five years ago, Mr S had a stroke, followed by 12-months of almost daily mini strokes.
+Five years ago, Mr S had a stroke, followed by 12-months of almost daily mini strokes.

 These only came to an end when he had surgery to close a hole in his heart and life slowly started to get back to normal.